vorausrobotik/wibu-packages/README.md

 This repository is a first approach to provide wibu customer runtimes in package manager friendly manner.

-The software belongs to and is developed by [wibu systems](https://www.wibu.com) and can be downloaded on their [website](https://www.wibu.com/de/support/anwendersoftware/anwendersoftware.html) as well.
+The software belongs to and is developed by [WIBU-SYSTEMS AG](https://www.wibu.com) and can be downloaded on their [website](https://www.wibu.com/de/support/anwendersoftware/anwendersoftware.html) as well.

-Wibu systems allows us to redistribute the runtimes for you, our customers, free of charge[^KB-0336].
+WIBU-SYSTEMS AG allows us to redistribute the runtimes for you, our customers, free of charge[^KB-0336].

 ## Development deployment